Safety and security centre

 - Use of a dedicated FreeCall number which is 0800 22 44 63

-- Use of one unique e-mail address which is email@example.com
+- Use of one unique e-mail address which are firstname.lastname@example.org and email@example.com

 - FreePost address: KZN 138, Umhlanga Rocks, 4320